 The Tupolev 22M-3 and Sukhoi-27 aircraft were eventually shadowed by Danish F-16s, mobilized from NATO's Šiauliai Baltic Air Policing airbase in Lithuania, back into Russian airspace.

-Supreme Commander Gen. Micael Bydén outlined the potential threat scenario at a gathering of top Swedish political, industrial and military leaders at the Sälen defense and security policy conference in January.
+The SAF’s Supreme Commander Gen. Micael Bydén outlined the potential threat scenario facing national defense at a gathering of top Swedish en’s leading political, industrial and military leaders at the Sälen defense and security policy conference in January.

 "We must be aware that we are continuously being exposed to intelligence-gathering and campaigns.
 We also know that areas in our region, the Baltic and increasingly the Arctic, constitute areas of friction between Russia and the West," said Bydén.

-The enlarged future budget will enable the armed forces to modernize its Air Force, surface and submarine fleets.
-Moreover, operations in the Baltic Sea area increased by 50 percent in 2015 as the military began refortifying its presence on Gotland, Sweden’s most southerly island in the Baltic Sea.
+The enlarged future budget will enable the armed forces SAF to modernize its Air Force, surface and submarine fleets. by acquiring new fighter aircraft and vessels.
+Moreover, the SAF’s operations in the Baltic Sea area increased by 50 percent in 2015 as the military SAF began refortifying its military presence on Gotland, Sweden’s most southerly island in the Baltic Sea.

-The armed forces is hoping that defense spending climbs to about 3 percent of GDP — the level that existed in 1975 — up from 1.5 percent in 2015.
+The armed forces SAF is hoping that the upward momentum in government spending on defense spending climbs to about will lead to the military budget climbing over time to around 3 percent of GDP — the level of budget expenditure that existed in 1975 — up from Sweden’s total spending on national defense stood at 1.5 percent of GDP in 2015.